silentknight/old_stuff/README.md

+# Strictly *k*-Piecewise Grammar
-# Multi-Element Long Distance Dependency & Strictly *k*-Piecewise Datasets
+## Multi-Element Long Distance Dependency
+This repository contains datasets used to train